Boeing Reports Q3 Loss As 787, Starliner Woes Drag Down Results - UrduPoint

 Boeing Reports Q3 Loss As 787, Starliner Woes Drag Down Results

-New York, (UrduPoint / Pakistan Point News - 27th Oct, 2021 ) :Troubles with the 787 jet and a delayed NASA test launch were a drag for Boeing in the third quarter, resulting in another loss reported Wednesday as the aviation giant tries to fully recover from earlier stumbles.
+New York, (UrduPoint / Pakistan Point News - 28th Oct, 2021 ) :Troubles with the 787 jet and a delayed NASA test launch were a drag on Boeing in the third quarter, resulting in another loss reported Wednesday as the aviation giant struggles to fully recover from earlier stumbles.

-The company had reported a profit in the second quarter after six straight losses, but wound up back in the red in the three months ended September 30 with a loss $109 million.
+The company had posted a profit in the second quarter after six straight losses, but wound up back in the red in the three months ended September 30 with a loss $109 million.

 Major drivers were expenses tied to the 787 problems and one-time costs associated with the delayed test flight of the CST-100 Starliner capsule.